 Imagine a large motorway, with large lanes, much larger than the UK.
 In anything smaller than a cross-over it would be easy to feel swallowed up in the flow of traffic, particularly when you see the sheer size of some American cars.
 It’s much more comfortable and better for your visibility to drive something a little higher, without feeling like you’re driving a monster truck.

 Driving on the Right Hand Side of the Road

-When you hit the road, you will be surprised at how quickly you adapt to the opposite side.
+When you hit the road in the sunshine state, you will be surprised at how quickly you adapt to the opposite side.
 It’s difficult to go wrong when everybody else is doing the same thing, and driving on the right doesn’t take long to become the norm.
 Turning right is a strange experience, as you don’t have to pass any lanes or traffic, and suddenly the left turns become the annoying ones where you’re waiting longer than you would like.

 The absolute strangest part of driving in Florida is entering motorways to the left and exiting to the right.
 The exiting always feels pretty easy, but trying to join to the left takes some getting used to.
 The good news is that it’s still technically the ‘slow’ lane, and Americans can normally spot a tourist a mile off and tend to give a wide birth where they can.

 In a nutshell, once you’ve got over the first shock to the system that is the wrong side of the car and the opposite side of the road, you adapt pretty quickly – follow the flow of traffic and you should avoid taking any wrong turns.